valdiman/R-Code-PCB-Water-Analysis/README.md

 --------
 R FILES AND STRUCTURE
 --------
 It is recommended to create a Project in R (e.g., PCBWaterProject.Rproj).
-Download the project file (.Rproj) and the R subfolder R where the codes, and the Subfolder.R code.
+Download the project file (.Rproj) and the R subfolder R where the codes are located, and the Subfolder.R code.
 Run first the Subfolder.R code, which will generate all the subfolders.
 The structure of this project includes an R subfolder where all the R codes are located.
-There is a Data subfolder where the data are storage, and then and Output subfolder, there the results are located.
+There is a Data subfolder where the data are storage, and then an Output subfolder, where the results are located.
 The R subfolder is also subdivided into EXtractingData, Global, Pangaea and Sites subfolders.
 All the R codes to analyze the data, run the predicted models, create the plots and maps are in the Global and Sites/Analysis subfolders.

 --------